Battle of Fornebu: Background

 In the morning hours of 9 April, a German fleet led by the cruiser Blücher had been dispatched up the Oslofjord to begin the German invasion of Norway, with the objective of seizing the Norwegian capital of Oslo and capturing King Haakon VII and his government.
 The fleet was engaged in the fjord by Oscarsborg Fortress, an aging coastal installation near Drøbak, that had been relegated to training coastal artillery servicemen, leading the Germans to disregard its defensive value.
 The loss of the German flagship, which carried most of the troops and Gestapo agents intended to occupy Oslo, delayed the German occupation long enough for King Haakon VII and his government to escape from the capital.

 In the days and weeks before the German invasion, the Luftwaffe had made several reconnaissance flights over the Norwegian capital.
 The Norwegians had dispatched fighters to intercept them, but the Gloster Gladiators were not able to catch up with the newer and faster German planes.

 Battle

 At 05:00 the Norwegian fighters were put on high alert after an earlier flyover from an unidentified aircraft.
 The plane of Second Lieutenant (Fenrik) Finn Thorsager was the first to take off, but his wingman Lt.
 Arve Braathen had engine trouble, leaving Thorsager in the only Norwegian airborne fighter for around 30 minutes.

 At 07:06 five Gloster Gladiators were combat ready.
 They were later joined by two additional planes.
-At this point, the German airborne invasion consisted of 70-80 planes, mainly Bf-110s and He-111s.
-During the battle, four German planes are shot down; two He-111s, one Bf-110 and one additional Messerschmitt fighter.
-One Norwegian fighter was shot down by the Germans, but all Gloster Gladiators eventually ran out of gas and landed in various places around Oslo.
+At this point, the German airborne invasion consisted of 70-80 planes, mainly Messerschmitt Bf 110s and Heinkel He 111s.
+During the battle, four German planes are shot down; two He 111s, one Bf 110 and one additional Messerschmitt fighter.
+One Norwegian fighter was shot down by the Germans, but all Gloster Gladiators eventually ran low on fuel, and landed in various places around Oslo.